 SECURE: The Antibiotic Facility

 Antibiotics are central to pandemic response.
 Non-bacterial pandemics (e.g. viruses like COVID-19) carry the risk of hospitalization and secondary bacterial infections.
 Bacterial pandemics involve the spread of drug-resistant infections.
 In either case, effective antibiotics are necessary to secure public health.
 Despite the importance of antibiotics for pandemic preparedness, there are major barriers in access to antibiotics all over the world.
 These barriers affect common antibiotics like penicillin and as well as novel antibiotics.
-GARDP and the World Health Organization, with strategic inputs from UNICEF and the Clinton Health Access Initiative, is developing SECURE, a new global initiative to provide access to essential antibiotics, as well as prepare for and respond to pandemics.
+GARDP and the World Health Organization are developing SECURE, a new global initiative to provide access to essential antibiotics, as well as prepare for and respond to pandemics.

 Mission

-Accelerate access to essential antibiotics to prepare countries for the silent pandemic of drug-resistant bacterial infections
+Expand access to essential antibiotics to treat drug-resistant bacterial infections

 Current project

-SECURE: The Antibiotic Facility prepares countries for a pandemic of drug-resistant bacterial infections
+SECURE: The Antibiotic Facility Expanding access to essential antibiotics to treat drug-resistant bacterial infections

-SECURE is a collaborative initiative developed by the WHO and GARDP with strategic inputs from UNICEF and the Clinton Health Access Initiative.
-SECURE seeks to accelerate access to a portfolio of essential antibiotics, including generic antibiotics that are in short supply or not widely available, as well as newly approved “reserve” antibiotics for resistant bacterial infections.
+Secure is a collaborative initiative by GARDP and WHO.
+SECURE seeks to expand access to a portfolio of essential antibiotics, including generic antibiotics that are in short supply or not widely available, as well as newly approved “reserve” antibiotics for drug-resistant bacterial infections.

-SECURE is the first dedicated mechanism to expand access to essential antibiotics which goes beyond access to single products.
-It offers a comprehensive approach to a sustainable market for antibiotics, including generation of evidence for proper use, innovative financing to procure antibiotics, and market expansion for newly approved antibiotics.
+SECURE will partner with organisations and build and support novel interventions to improve access to essential antibiotics.
+It offers a comprehensive approach to a sustainable market for antibiotics, including generating evidence for proper use, innovative financing to procure antibiotics and market expansion for newly improved antibiotics.

 SECURE will work with countries and WHO to establish a relevant product portfolio of quality-assured antibiotics driven by public health needs.
 This portfolio will be accessible to all participating countries at an affordable price.
 The model is designed to ensure sustainable and equitable access to antibiotics for patients around the globe, with a specific focus on vulnerable populations.